Exploring Telemedicine

 Now, medical bills are going to be expensive, however, healthcare costs are typically reduced compared to in person visits.
 Telemedicine can cut costs when eliminating the need for in-person visits, because there are no costs associated with maintaining physical facilities, and money is saved from transportation, parking, and missed appointments for both the doctor and patients.

-Telemedicine has evolved since the beginning, and is still in it’s early stages.
-Although it is not widely accessible, and the most useful platform for diagnosing, telemedicine offers preventative care, and is still a last minute tool that can come in handy.
+Telemedicine has evolved since the beginning, but it’s still in its early stages.
+Although it is not widely accessible or the most useful platform for diagnoses, telemedicine offers preventative care, and can be a last minute tool that can come in handy.
+As it constantly changes, it is encouraged that you consult with your physician on how to access telemedicine and the laws of telemedicine in your area.